Defiance (book)

 Defiance is a 1950 memoir by Savitri Devi, which tells of her arrest, trial, and imprisonment on the charge of distributing Nazi propaganda in Germany in 1949.
 It was first published by Devi's husband Asit Krishna Mukherji in Calcutta.
-The book is dedicated to Herta Ehlert and opens with quotations from the Bhagawad Gita and Adolf Hitler.

 Contents

 The book is dedicated to Herta Ehlert and opens with quotations from the Bhagawad Gita and Adolf Hitler.
 She argues that Germany's loss in World War II was a sign of the Kali Yuga, the final age of Hinduism and a time of decay.
 She writes:

 It is the superior man’s business to feel happy in the service of the highest purpose of Nature which is the return to original perfection,—to supermanhood.
 It is the business of every man to be happy to serve that purpose, directly or indirectly, from his natural place, which is the place his race gives him in the scheme of creation.
 And if he cannot be?
 Let him not be.
 Who cares?
 Time rolls on, just the same, marked by the great Individuals who have understood the true meaning of history, and striven to remold the earth according to the standards of the eternal Order, against the downward rush of decay, result of life in falsehood;— the Men against Time.

 It is a memoir of her arrest, trial, and imprisonment on the charge of distributing Nazi propaganda in Germany in 1949, for what Devi described as "maintaining the military and Nazi spirit in Germany".
 Most of the book focuses on her imprisonment at Werl Prison.
 Devi describes as admirable her compatriots in prison, many of whom were Nazi war criminals; she gives accounts of their lives in Nazi Germany.